Kennedy Center Honors and its traditions are back once more - NewsBreak

 The lifetime achievement awards for artistic excellence will be presented Sunday night in a gala at the Kennedy Center’s main opera house after the coronavirus pandemic forced delays and major changes to last year’s plans.

-This year’s event also represents a return to political normalcy, with President Joe Biden and first lady Jill Biden attending.
+This year’s event also represents a return to political normalcy, with President Joe Biden and first lady Jill Biden planning to attend.
 The Democrat will be the first president to be at the Kennedy Center Honors since 2016.

-The Trumps also scrapped a traditional White House ceremony for the honorees, which Biden resumed Sunday afternoon with a lighthearted holiday gathering.
+The Trumps also scrapped a traditional White House ceremony for the honorees, which Biden is resuming.
+Presidents usually host a lighthearted gathering with the honorees at the White House before the awards ceremony.

-“We welcome everyone back,” he told a crowd of about 150 seated in the East Room, decked out with Christmas trees and wreaths.
-Guests included Vice President Kamala Harris, House Speaker Nancy Pelosi, Caroline Kennedy, Mikhail Baryshnikov, Chita Rivera, Steve Martin and Herbie Hancock.

-“Our nation is stronger, more dynamic and more vibrant because of you,” Biden told the honorees.

 This year’s main COVID-related modification was shifting the annual Saturday ceremony, where honorees receive their medallions on rainbow-colored ribbons, to the Library of Congress instead of the State Department.